tktracker/IntuneDocs/intune/apps/lob-apps-ios.md

 >
 >iOS LOB apps have a maximum size limit of 4 GB per app.

+>[!NOTE]
+>Bundle Identifiers (eg. com.contoso.app) are meant to be unique identifiers of an app.
+To install, for instance, a beta version of an LOB app next to the production version for testing purposes, the beta version will need a different unique identifier (eg. com.contoso.app-beta) - otherwise, the beta version will overlap with the production and be treated as an upgrade instead.
+Renaming the ipa file will have no effect on this behavior.

 ## Step 1: Specify the software setup file

 1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).